Fatigue-PINN: Physics-Informed Fatigue-Driven Motion Modulation and Synthesis: Methodology

 \subsection{Dataset \& Data Processing}

-To train our BiLSTM ID and FD models, we utilized the \textit{Adapt Emotional Actions} open dataset, from the SIG Center for Computer Graphics Multi Modal Motion Capture Library of the University of Pennsylvania\footnote[1]{Available online at: \url{https://fling.seas.upenn.edu/~mocap/cgi-bin/Database}}, that contains human motion capture data in C3D and BVH formats as well as force plate data (i.e. GRF data) from various activities, including knocking (a bell), box lifting, picking up pillow, pointing to spot, punching, box pushing, throwing, walking and waving.
-Each motion trial is expressed using a different emotion/behavior, based on the OCEAN model that provides a description of one's personality over five dimensions: Openness (imagination and creativity), Conscientiousness (organization, carefulness), Extroversion (social aspect of human character), Agreeableness (friendliness, generocity, etc.), and Neuroticism (emotional instability, tendency towards negative emotions), with each factor being bipolar ($+/-$) and composed of several traits as cited in \cite{Kapadia2013}.
+To train our BiLSTM ID and FD models, we utilized the \textit{Adapt Emotional Actions} open dataset, from the SIG Center for Computer Graphics Multi-Modal Motion Capture Library of the University of Pennsylvania\footnote{Available online at: \url{https://fling.seas.upenn.edu/~mocap/cgi-bin/Database.php}}, that contains human motion capture data in C3D and BVH formats as well as force plate data (i.e. GRF data) from various activities, including knocking (a bell), box lifting, picking up a pillow, pointing to spot, punching, box pushing, throwing, walking and waving.
+The dataset is recorded over a subject's $11$ motion trials for each action, hence containing a total of $99$ motion trials, i.e. $9$ actions with $11$ motion trials each.

+Each motion trial is expressed using a different emotion/behavior, based on the OCEAN model that provides a description of one's personality over five dimensions: Openness (imagination and creativity), Conscientiousness (organization, carefulness), Extroversion (social aspect of human character), Agreeableness (friendliness, generosity, etc.), and Neuroticism (emotional instability, tendency towards negative emotions), with each factor being bipolar ($+/-$) and composed of several traits as cited in \cite{Kapadia2013}.
 These personality traits, represented by the acronym OCEAN, are utilized to label each motion trial, meaning that the corresponding movement is performed to convey a specific emotion or behavior.
 For example, in the motion trial "Waving\_E$+$\_02", the subject waves in a cheerful, energetic manner (i.e. E$+$ stands for Extroversion, thus, social, active, assertive, dominant, energetic behavior).
-Therefore, each movement consists of trials that are slightly different from one another, due to the expressed emotions, thereby introducing variability to the the dataset within each motion.
-This variability enhances the generalization capability of our BiLSTM models across different variations of the same movement.
+Therefore, each movement consists of trials that are slightly different from one another, due to the expressed emotions, thereby introducing variability to the dataset within each motion.
+In particular, the standard deviation of the investigated joint angles for each different motion trial, as well as their standard deviation at every time frame across different emotions ranges from approximately 0.01 to 0.4.
+This variability is small, yet sufficient to enhance the generalization capability of our BiLSTM models across different variations of the same movement.